gshirato/observable-framework-projects-in-observablehq/src/gk-positioning/pages/gk-positioning.md

 toc: false
 ---

-# Where should a goalkeeper stand?
+# Where should the goalkeeper stand?

 This is a visualization of the theoretical positions a goalkeeper should take relative to the location of a shot.

-Both the theory and the visualization have room for improvement.

 Feel free to contact me if you have any feedback or suggestions.